23 Comments

 The bank has made it very clear that IB is not a core franchise for BofA.
 It’s a distribution mechanism for BofA’s balance sheet / retail ambitions.

 I’d say the bank is still pretty good for a few years of experience if you have no experience in IB, but that’s about it.
-BofA’s distribution and balance sheet genuine strengths of the franchise, but management’s behavior and expectations that the franchise will run itself and will draw clients just becaused of the brand is going to hit wall soon
+BofA’s distribution and balance sheet are genuine strengths of the franchise, but management’s behavior and expectations that the brand will run itself to draw clients is going to hit a wall soon

 I think you should be totally fine with the analyst program.
 It’s pretty rigorous and you will be competing and learning from a lot of smart people around you.
 Outcomes for top bucket analysts have been great in the past years with exits to UMM funds, Infra PE, and other IB franchise.
 I’d complete the Summer, speak to people on the team and then decide if you want to jump ship.
 Chances are you will like your experience and the people you are working with and you will want to return.

-My earlier comment on BofA is largely feared towards people above the associate / VP level, and I promise you are in great hands at the firm in your junior years.
+My earlier comment on BofA is largely geared towards people at the associate / VP + level, and I promise you are in great hands at the firm in your junior years.
 Spend your 2 years at BofA, get a ton of good experience and leave after 2 years

 Career Advancement Opportunities